 If higher education expansion is accompanied by a lowering of standards, then the process can become a double edged knife.
 Not only is the investment in higher education not optimized but a time bomb is created in which the great mass of graduates produced becomes unemployable or is unsuitable for the needs of the labour market.
 Instead of developing the young to their full potential, these graduates end up with glorified paper qualifications and skills and mindsets that are below par when compared with their peer group from other universities.

 Another key requirement is that the entire process of higher education expansion must bring in the best minds -- irrespective of race -- to formulate policy as well to manage and execute the process.
 The recent course of higher education management and policy-making from other countries shows that outcomes are best when the process of higher education is transparently managed and executed and involves independent academicians with support from enlightened members of the public as the key stake holders and players.
+Outcomes of racial policies

 In Malaysia, the opposite to this merit-driven and autonomous process has taken place with the Umno dominated Barisan Nasional government over the years tightening control instead of liberalizing control over the universities.
 For the past 30 years, we have had BN/Umno politicians play the dominant role in managing and executing higher education policies and consigning independent-minded academics to an insignificant role.